 In my last few posts, I began discussing on what it takes to enable software quality and support.
 This particular post will focus on the latter, support.

-Of course the goal of any descent software provider is to deliver software that is bug free, intuitive to use, and performs a valuable service.
+Of course the goal of any decent software provider is to deliver software that is bug free, intuitive to use, and performs a valuable service.
 While we strive for perfection, in reality these goals can never be fully achieved.
 In the EDA world, which is always growing and evolving with the electronics industry, even flawless software must at least enable a path to future enhancements.

 This is where support comes in.
 Support provides many benefits beyond the software itself, but in general can be summarized as two key benefits: 1) Access to software updates enabling timely hand-offs for tool fixes or enhancements, and 2) Access to expert knowledge for complex user challenges or issues.
 Since my previous post already detailed the approach used by the Calibre team to enable high quality and timely updates, I will focus here on benefit #2.